-Claims involving the spine, both the cervical spine and the thoracolumbar spine, are rated under the same general rating formula.
+Claims involving both the cervical spine and the thoracolumbar spine are rated under the same general rating formula.
 The following spinal conditions are all rated under the same general rating formula:

-- Spondylolisthesis or segmental instability (diagnostic code 5239): this is a condition that causes one bone in your back (a vertebra) to slide forward over the bone below it.
-This can result in the spinal cord or nerve roots being squeezed can cause back pain and numbness, or even weakness in one or both legs.
+- Spondylolisthesis or segmental instability (diagnostic code 5239): This is a condition that causes one bone in your back (a vertebra) to slide forward over the bone below it.
+The condition can result in the spinal cord or nerve roots being squeezed can cause back pain and numbness, or even weakness in one or both legs.

 - Spinal fusion (diagnostic code 5241): Spinal fusion is a type of surgery that is performed to join two or more vertebrae together so that there is no movement between the two vertebrae.
 This surgery is often performed in individuals with spondylolisthesis and spinal stenosis.

 - Vertebral fracture or dislocation (diagnostic code 5235): A vertebral fracture occurs when a vertebra becomes compressed due to trauma.
 Typically, a vertebral fracture results in symptoms such as limited spinal mobility, and standing/walking will make the pain worse while lying down on the back makes the pain better.
 A vertebral dislocation is when one of the small vertebrae in the neck is displaced following a traumatic injury to the head or neck.
 Symptoms of a vertebral dislocation include pain that spread into the shoulder and arms, tingling or numbness in the arm, muscle spasms in the neck, and weakness in the arms.

 The general rating formula that is used to rate the conditions listed above is mainly based on range of motion (ROM) measurements.
 The cervical spine (neck) and the thoracolumbar spine (low back) are rated according to the following criteria: